muskeg/bestbuy-stock-checker/README.md

   -h, --help            show this help message and exit -c CONFIG, --config CONFIG
                         Path to config file
+  -a, --alert           Alert mode; Send notification only if in stock or
+                        preorder
 ```
 ## TO-DO
 * ~~Currently the robot sends a message at every execution.
 I'm planning to add a flag to send message only when an item is purchasable.~~ Alert mode added to address that.